Jeffersonian Influences at our Hotel

 Thomas Jefferson – epicurean, intellectual, farmer and inventor – has inspired every aspect of The Jefferson, Washington, DC, permeating the hotel’s design and culture.
 The best of Jefferson is showcased throughout our hotel, from the literal to the evocative, in original documents and Jeffersonian motifs showcased throughout, as well as our assortment of top restaurants.

-- Guest accommodations feature draperies fashioned from three original toile patterns inspired by the textiles and artifacts Jefferson brought back from Paris to enhance his home – his beloved Monticello, which also inspired the fragrance of our customized bathroom amenities.
+- Guest accommodations feature draperies fashioned from three original toile patterns inspired by the textiles and artifacts Jefferson brought back from Paris to enhance his beloved Monticello – which also inspired the fragrance of our customized bathroom amenities.

-- Plume, where Chef Chris Jakubiec draws inspiration from Monticello's gardens for his culinary creations that blend European tradition with American innovation.
+- Plume, offering culinary creations from Chef Chris Jakubiec inspired by Monticello's gardens to blend European tradition with American innovation.

-- Our petite spa, where Jefferson's interest in herbs and agriculture is reflected in the vinotherapy treatments.
+- The Petite Spa at The Jefferson, where Jefferson's interest in herbs and agriculture is reflected in the vinotherapy treatments.
 The Spa also utilizes herbs and botanicals reflective of those grown at Monticello in Jefferson’s day.